JavaDevShashwat/ASOS_Project/README.md

 # ASOS_Project

 In construct 2nd week with Masai School we were randomly alloted in a team of 3 and give a website to clone.
 The website name is ASOS.
 We were given a week of time to completely clone the website using HTML, CSS, Vanilla Script.

-For checking the features of thhe site we can use Shirts section in the Clothing category on navbar.
+To check the features of the site we can use Shirts section in the Clothing category on navbar.

 [Live site on Netlify](https://wonderful-ganache-e37703.netlify.app/)

 My group members name :